Stable and Unstable operations in Algebraic Cobordism: Basic tools

 Let

-be a Cartesian square, where $X$ and $Y$ are smooth and $D\stackrel{d}{\lrow}X$ and $E\stackrel{e}{\lrow}Y$ are divisors with strict normal crossing (closed codimension 1 subschemes given by principal ideals whose $div$ is a strict normal crossing divisor).
-Then we can define:
+be a Cartesian square, where $X$ and $Y$ are smooth and $D\stackrel{d}{\lrow}X$ and $E\stackrel{e}{\lrow}Y$ are divisors with strict normal crossings (closed codimension 1 subschemes given by principal ideals whose $div$ is a strict normal crossings divisor).
+Then we can define the {\it combinatorial pull-back}:

 as follows.
-Suppose, $D=\sum_{i=1}^rl_iD_i$, $E=\sum_{j=1}^sm_jE_j$, where $D_i$ and $E_j$ are irreducible components; $\lambda_i=c^A_1(\co(D_i))$, $\mu_j=c^A_1(\co(E_j))$, and $f^*(D_i)=\sum_jp_{i,j}E_j$.
+Suppose, $D=\sum_{i=1}^rl_iD_i$, $E=\sum_{j=1}^sm_jE_j$, where $D_i$ and $E_j$ are irreducible components; $\lambda_i=c^A_1(O(D_i))$, $\mu_j=c^A_1(O(E_j))$, and $f^*(D_i)=\sum_jp_{i,j}E_j$.
 If $P,L,M$ are matrices $(p_{i,j})$, $(l_i)$, $(m_j)$, then we have: $L\cdot P=M$.
 Notice, that if $p_{i,j}\neq 0$, for some $i$ and $j$, then we have the natural map $f_{j,i}:E_j\row D_i$, and so the map $f_{J,i}:E_J\row D_i$, for any $J\ni j$.
-Assume that $F^{p_{i,1},\ldots,p_{i,s}}_J=0$, if $p_{i,j}=0$, for some $j\in J$ (notice, that there are no monomials divisible by $\mu_J$ in the $\sum_j^{F_A}[p_{i,j}]\cdot_{F_A}\mu_j$, so any "reasonable" choice will do).
+Assume that $F^{p_{i,1},\ldots,p_{i,s}}_J=0$, if $p_{i,j}=0$, for some $j\in J$ (notice, that there are no monomials divisible by $\prod_{j\in J}\mu_j$ in the $\sum_j^{F_A}[p_{i,j}]\cdot_{F_A}\mu_j$, so any "reasonable" choice will do).

 \begin{definition} Let $x=\sum_i(\hat{d}_i)_*(x_i)$, for some $x_i\in A^*(D_i)$.
 Define: